Frequently Asked Questions

 The 2025 Royal Parks Half Marathon will take place on Sunday 12 October 2025.

-If unsuccessful in the ballot, you can still run with a charity place.
-Each year we have hundreds of charity partners you can fundraise for by running the Royal Parks Half.
-You’ll be able to find out which charities have places to offer in February here.
+The ballot for 2025 closed on Friday 7 February 2025.
+For those who missed the chance to enter or were unsuccessful in the ballot, you can still run with a charity place.
+We have hundreds of charity partners you can fundraise for by running the Royal Parks Half.

 The race will start and finish along South Carriage Drive in Hyde Park.
 This is also the location of our event village including bag drop.
 W3W: ///guard.tape.coach